rsa-tools/motif_discovery_clusters/README.md

 3. Choose 'Genes -\> all'; this will retrieve all upstream sequences of the selected genome.

 4. Set appropriate upstream bounds.
 Default values are -2000,-1.
 To replicate the work of Yu et al *(4)* these should be set to 'From' -1000 'To' +200.

-    Without prior knowledge of the upstream region boundaries, the proximal promoter may be defined as windows of variable length, where each one is examined separately (see Note X).
-As described by Ksouri et al *(8)*  <!--Najla, explica up1-up4-->
+Without prior knowlege of the upstream region boundaries, the proximal promoter may be defined as different windows of variable length, each examined separately (see Note X) <!--Najla, explica up1-up4-->

 5. We recommend to tick the option 'Mask repeats', as plant genomes are frequently repeat-rich.
 This option should not be used if you suspect the transcription factors of interest bind to repeated sequences.